Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Introduction

 However, directly applying RL to incentivize models for retrosynthetic reasoning faces two critical challenges: (1) Domain Knowledge Disparity.
 Retrosynthesis demands not only logical reasoning but also mastery of specialized chemical knowledge.
 Pre-trained LLMs fail to adequately internalize and apply specific chemical principles when reasoning solely based on molecular SMILES.
-(2) Granularity Mismatch in Specialized Capabilities.
-The retrosynthetic reasoning process comprises multiple subtasks with distinct cognitive requirements, including reaction type classification and reaction center localization~\cite{gao2022semiretro, wang2021retroprime, yan2020retroxpert}.
-While general LLMs demonstrate profound logical reasoning abilities, they inherently lack precise perception and matching capabilities for fundamental chemical reaction patterns - a critical requirement for certain subtasks.
-In contrast, dedicated specialized models, each individually optimized for a specific subtask, have achieved expert-level performance~\cite{wang2023retrodiff, chen2021deep, somnath2021learning}.
-To bridge this gap, we propose a novel paradigm that synergistically combines: (1) the experience-based shallow reasoning (pattern recognition) of specialized models with (2) the deep logical reasoning of LLMs.
-Specifically, specialized models construct high-quality, multi-dimensional chemical decision spaces, upon which LLMs perform interpretable logical reasoning.
+(2) The ``Cold Start'' in Exploration.
+For complex chemical reasoning tasks, LLMs struggle to identify valid solution paths when reasoning solely from molecular SMILES without domain guidance, resulting in sparse feedback that hinders strategy optimization.
+To bridge this gap, we propose a novel paradigm (in Figure~\ref{fig:intro}) that synergistically combines (1) the distilled knowledge priors from specialized models with (2) the deep logical reasoning of LLMs.
+This domain-specific knowledge is more task-grounded and less hallucination-prone than free-form rationales distilled from closed-source LLMs, providing more reliable signals for pure RL.